fast4x/datalock/README.md

 Official repository of [datalck.com](https://www.datalck.com/)

-The purpose of this repository is to invite you to try decrypting the file **DataLock_Archive.ldk**
+The purpose of this repository is to invite you to try decrypting the file **DataLock_Archive.ldk** and discover its contents.

 ### Are you ready to enjoy decrypting it?
 1. Star and Watch this repository